Laislqueiroz/BuddyAI-/README.md

-# BuddyAI 🧠
+# DISCOVER-ING-AI 🧠
-Smart assistant for language learning.

-## My first AI project, a smart language learning assistant, capable of answering questions based on study materials sent by you (PDF or TXT), making translations and summaries.
+AI tests.

+## My first AI project and tests.

 ## 🚧 Em desenvolvimento
-This project is part of a 90-day AI programming challenge
+This project is part of a 122-day AI programming challenge

-## 📦 Tecnologias

-- Python
-- Streamlit
-- OpenAI API